 - Ensure that you do not mix dopamine with sodium bicarbonate.

-For a brief review of all the ACLS medications you should be familiar with, check out this short video.
+Related Article: For a brief review of all the ACLS medications you should be familiar with, check out our ACLS Drugs Video Review article.

-If you’re looking to obtain your ACLS certification or recertification online, click the button below that corresponds to your required course in order to learn more.
-In addition, you can reach out to eMedCert at [email protected] or 800.688.6158 for more information on how to obtain your certification today.
+If you’re looking to obtain your ACLS certification or recertification online, click the button below that corresponds to your required course to learn more.
+In addition, you can reach out to our team for more information on how to obtain your certification today.